cafali/ResolutionTweak/README.md

 NR=165
 ```

+> [!NOTE]
-Make sure that if you use a custom resolution that is not already available in Windows, you add it to the custom resolutions in the Nvidia panel.
+Make sure that if you use a custom resolution that is not already available in Windows, you add it to the Custom Resolutions section in the NVIDIA Control Panel or AMD Adrenalin Software.

 # Why?